Orion Area Parade Group

 The Orion Lighted Parade is not over until our very special guest arrives by way of his trusty entourage.
 The kids delight in the fact that such an important man is there in person to share his holiday spirit in the Village of Lake Orion.

 The annual Holly Jolly Folly fundraiser is held the night before the parade and brings out our generous donors to participate in a lively evening of entertainment, food and auctions.

 Groups representing local schools, dance studios, civic groups, competitive teams and more comprise the 75-plus entries into the Orion Lighted Parade each year.

-Lake Orion is the home of one of the only nighttime holiday lighted parades in Michigan.
+Lake Orion is the home of the largest lighted Christmas Parade in Michigan!
 The event—sponsored, planned and coordinated by the Orion Area Parade Group (OAPG)— takes place the first Saturday each December.

 Parade spectators see a community that comes out in full force to celebrate the season.
 Floats and vehicles are brightly illuminated with an assortment of Christmas lights.
 Marching bands blare holiday music.
 Community groups from the Girl Scouts, Cub Scouts, civic organizations, dance studios, local dignitaries and school groups proudly strut down the street and wave to the crowds of onlookers.
 The parade is capped off by a visit by Santa in his resplendent sleigh, waving to his fans of all ages.

 If you are in the area, the OAPG invites and welcomes you to attend or participate in our annual Orion Lighted Parade.